-To book an appointment, please contact us by email at email@example.com.
-You will then receive a referral to select and book yourself onto an appointment via CareersZONE; you will need to upload your CV/application form and job description details.
-Appointments will be held via Skype or GoogleHangouts.
+To book an appointment, please contact us by either by phoning 020 7898 4115, emailing email@example.com, or by dropping into SL62 You will then receive a referral to select and book yourself onto an appointment via CareersZONE; you will need to upload your CV/application form and job description details.
+Appointments will be held either in person or virtually.

 - Careers Discussion (45 mins)

 A longer careers discussion is by referral from a guidance session.
 If the careers practitioner thinks, after having a 15 minute appointment, that a longer discussion is the best way to help you, he or she will refer you.
 You will be sent a link to book your appointment via CareersZONE and to complete a confidential Careers Discussion form.
 Filling in the form is part of the guidance process, so please think carefully about your answers.
-Appointments will be held via Skype or GoogleHangouts.
+Appointments will be held either in person or virtually.

 Changing or leaving your course